Programming as Theory Building: Peter Naur's Essay

 Nginx: Configuring X-Forwarded-For in Reverse Proxy

-Posted on Wed, 21 Oct 2015 in DevOps • Tagged with nginx, reverse-proxy, x-forwarded-for, real-ip, configuration
+Posted on Wed, 21 Oct 2015 in Infraestructura • Tagged with nginx, reverse-proxy, x-forwarded-for, ip-real, configuracion

 How to configure Nginx to pass the client's real IP to backend servers using the X-Forwarded-For header in reverse proxy configurations